 Asian Immigrants (and the Chinese generally)

 The first essay on the list blasted out of the box in October 2013 and eclipsed the previous traffic winner (Algebra & Pointlessness), written fifteen months earlier.
 Big, big hit that, for better or worse, spells out the stereotype about a particular category of Asian immigrant (Chinese/Korean/Indian first or second generation immigrant) and shows why the stereotype exists.
 For all the touchy writing I do about IQ, this essay is probably the most incendiary on the site.
-I did not write it lightly, and I’ve still got tons of additional information to arrange into a couple more essays.
+I did not write it lightly.
 It’s a tough subject, but I feel it’s important.
 Few are honestly discussing the influx of Asian immigrants and their impact education and on communities.
 I love the kids.
 I’m not sanguine about the impact, given the degree of influx.

 So I was just bopping along, writing my happy little teaching blog, when the Dark Enlightenment decided to adopt my particular brand of adorable puppy.